landal79/jpaExperiments/README.md

 jpaExperiments
 ==============

-Some test jpa model mapping
+Some jpa model mapping tests:

+1) jpaPolymorphism: domain model with inheritance and polymorphic association